3mdeb/news-and-ideas/blog/content/post/2023-06-07-twpm-spi-fix.md

 }
 ```

-We reduced the code used to almost a minimum (still some optimizations could be
+The code size is reduced to almost a minimum - still, some optimizations could
-done in `HAL_DMA_Start_IT`).
-The code lacks most features, such as SPI error
-detection (those will be added later on), and we transfer only a single, static
+be done in `HAL_DMA_Start_IT`.
+Currently, we transmit only 4 bytes of static
-data.
-DMA is restarted directly from interrupt handler, we only reprogram the
+data to test whether MCU can handle this before going further.

-channel, we don't touch any SPI registers.
-Please note that I'm using a bit
+I'm using a bit different initialization sequence than HAL: HAL enables
-different initialization order than originally done by HAL.
-We first enable
-`RXDMAEN`, then, program DMA channels, enable `TXDMAEN` and finally enable SPI.
-HAL enables `RXDMAEN` after programming RX channel and `TXDMAEN` after enabling
+`RXDMAEN` after programming the channel and `TXDMAEN` after enabling SPI.
+Our
-SPI.
-Our code follows what has been stated in the STM32 Programming Manual
+code follows the sequence described in the STM32 Programming Manual (**rm0351**).
-(**rm0351**):

 ![](/img/rm0351_spi_dma_enable_procedure.png)

-For testing purposes, I am using Raspberry PI 3B as SPI host.
+For testing purposes, I'm using Raspberry PI 3B as SPI host.
 Configuration is
 pretty straightforward, you can enable `spidev` by uncommenting
 `dtoverlay=spi0-1cs` in `/boot/config.txt` and rebooting.
 For communicating with
-`spidev` I am using a custom Python script:
+`spidev` I'm using a custom Python script:

 ```python
 from spidev import SpiDev